trpc/trpc/www/docs/further/rpc.md

 | ----------------- | --------------------------------------------------------------- |
 | `pathname`        | `/api/trpc/postById,relatedPosts`                               |
 | `search`          | `?batch=1&input=%7B%220%22%3A%221%22%2C%221%22%3A%221%22%7D` \* |

-Note that procedures are separated by dots, so a request to `byId` would instead result in a request to `/api/trpc/post.byId,post.related`.

 **\*) `input` in the above is the result of:**